Traveler's Guide to Air Travel

 Travel documents

-- Airline ticket(s) (if purchased with Vélo Québec Voyages);
+- The airline ticket(s) (if purchased with Vélo Québec Voyages);

-- Contact details for the hotels where you will be staying.
+- The contact details of the hotels where you will be staying.

-- GPX data for your route, detailed route and download procedure;
+- The GPX data for your route, the detailed route, and the download procedure;

-- The name and telephone number of your guide, in case of emergency.
+- The name and phone number of your guide, in case of emergency.

-At your destination, your guide will give you the following documents:
+Upon arrival, your guide will provide you with the following documents:

-If you have purchased only the land portion of the trip, these documents will be given to you on your first day at destination.
+If you have purchased only the land portion of the trip, these documents will be provided to you on the first day at your destination.

 - The cards;

-Please note that upon your return, a survey will be e-mailed to you for completion.
+Please note that upon your return, a survey will be emailed to you to complete.

 If you have purchased only the land portion of a package, you can join the Vélo Québec Voyages group at the airport or at the first hotel on the tour.
 Please indicate your preference on the "Traveler Registration" form.

-Please note: if your meeting point is at the airport, it is your responsibility to check the group's flight times and make sure you join them at the scheduled time.
-In the event of a setback, you'll have to meet the group at the hotel on your own.
-You are also responsible for your own transportation to and from the airport if your itinerary differs from that of the group.
+Please note: if your meeting point is at the airport, it is your responsibility to check the group's flight times and ensure you meet up with them at the scheduled time.
+In the event of a delay, you will need to make your own way to the hotel to meet up with the group.
+You are also responsible for your own transportation to the airport for your return journey if your itinerary differs from that of the group.

 Travel insurance